KostasEreksonas/TryHackMe_Writeups/IDE/d03363f06940a799d223f193a2ee6c12db9e597d/README.md

 # FTP login

 Next I will try anonymous login to the FTP service.
 The command for connecting to the FTP server is `ftp IP`, where `IP` is IP address of the target machine.
-When prompted for Username, type `anonymous` and leave the Password field empty.
-When I had logged in to the FTP server, strangely I found no files in here.
-So I have used the `ls -lah` command for more information and found ***three*** directories here:
+When I had logged in to the FTP server, strangely I found ***three*** directories here:

-1. `.` and `..` are standard directories on UNIX-like operating systems.
+1. `.` and `..`, which are standard directories on UNIX-like operating systems.
-2. `...` is ***not*** a standard directory.
+2. `...`, which is ***not*** a standard directory.

-I went to this directory with `cd` command and found a `-` file, which I have downloaded to host machine with FTP's `GET` command.
+I went to this directory and found a `-` file, which I have downloaded to my host machine.
 Then I have changed the name of the file from `-` to a `file` and gave it a `.txt` extension.
 After that I have opened the file with a text editor and found a message in here: